demisto/content/Packs/PrismaCloud/Playbooks/playbook-Prisma_Cloud_-_VM_Alert_Prioritization_README.md

 5) Set the incident severity based on the results:
   - LOW - No public IP was found.
   - Medium - Public IP was found, other checks didn't return results.
-  - High - Public IP was found and also on of the other checks returned results.
+  - High - Public IP was found and also one of the other checks returned results.
-  - Critical - Public IP was found and bot of the other checks returned results.
+  - Critical - Public IP was found and both of the other checks returned results.
 6) Notifications and ticketing with 3rd party systems.
 7) Close the incident.